EDCD/EDDI/EliteDangerousSpeechResponder/Variables.md

 ## Home starsystem

-Information about your home starsystem is available under the 'homesystem' object.
+Information about your home starsystem is available under the `homesystem` object.

 Any values might be missing, depending on EDDI's configuration and the information avaialable about the system.